 “It’s about death and rebirth, basically,” Dryden says of the concepts that inform Sticks & Stones, which was recorded mostly at the frontman’s own Song Lab Recording Studio.
 Referring specifically to the emotionally charged melodic rocker “Emergency”, he notes that “it’s about being in a scenario where you’re trying to open your heart up, and you’re trying to establish trust and build a foundation for a loving relationship again.
 That’s definitely a big theme on the record.”

-Heady topics aside, Sticks & Stones—slated for release on DATE TBA—is an accessible mix of introspective tunes and flat-out rock anthems.
+Heady topics aside, Sticks & Stones x Broken Homes - released on March 20 2020 - is an accessible mix of introspective tunes and flat-out rock anthems.
 The latter category includes the single “Miracle”, a pulse-quickening blast of adrenaline built around fist-pumping guitar riffs and hammer-of-the-gods drumming.
 “Miracle” was mixed by Vancouver studio legend Dave “Rave” Ogilvie (Skinny Puppy, Nine Inch Nails, Marilyn Manson), and its crowd-pleasing sound is a taste of what keeps fans coming back to see Quickness live on stage.

 Dryden estimates that he plays between 150 and 200 shows a year, and he’s eager to get back on the road to promote Sticks & Stones and connect with the band’s ever-growing legion of listeners.
 For him, that eagerness is rooted in the same spirit that informs his songwriting and drives everything else he does.
 As he sings on Courage: “You need courage, to chase your desire, you only get one life.”